travelr/factora/README.md

 #### Step 3: Use the Hooks in Your Components

+> **Best Practice Note:**
+> This example shows using the generated store hooks directly in the UI for simplicity.
+> For larger applications, it is highly recommend creating your own **custom "domain" hooks**.
+These custom hooks can compose multiple store hooks to handle complex logic like dependent queries, providing a cleaner and more reusable interface for your components.

-Your UI components import the pre-configured hooks and remain clean, declarative, and decoupled from the fetching implementation.
-This example also shows how to handle dependent queries.
+Your UI components remain clean, declarative, and decoupled from the fetching implementation.

 ```tsx
 // src/components/PostDetails.tsx